wgtechlabs/log-engine/README.md

     LogEngine.configure({ level: LogLevel.DEBUG });
 }

-// Now use the logger - only messages at or above the configured level will be shown LogEngine.debug('This will only show in development');
+// Now use Log Engine - only messages at or above the configured level will be shown LogEngine.debug('This will only show in development');
 LogEngine.info('General information');
 LogEngine.warn('Warning message');